Does California Get Hurricanes Or Typhoons

 In regions prone to flooding or in close proximity to the coast, evacuation plans are in place to safeguard residents in case of an unexpected storm surge.

-You Might Also Like Is DUI Considered A Crime In California?
+You Might Also Like Is $100 000 USD A Good Salary California?

 Emergency Supplies